V35HR4J/Your-First-Contribution/README.md

 ```
 ![clone](Assets/clone.jpg)

- 3. Open the folder in your favourite code editor and add your changes or modifications.

- 4. Make your own branch and switch to it to make your changes.
+  3. Make your own branch and switch to it before you make your changes.
  ```bash
   git checkout -b "<your-branch-name>"
  ```
+  4. Open the folder in your favourite code editor and add your changes or modifications.
 ## Creating a PR

  1. After making changes or modification on to your code locally, you need to add these files to the staging area.